 Administrative rules frequently refer to other administrative rules or statutes.
 If a rule refers to another rule or statue, it is indicating that a provider also needs to be aware of and compliant with the corresponding rule or statute.

 Yes.
 A 75.50 provider can be reimbursed for mental health, substance use disorders, or co-occurring treatment services.

 Medicaid is working to create reimbursement for qualified treatment trainees in DHS 75 settings.
-Medicaid policy regarding qualified treatment trainees is expected to be published after October 1, 2022.
+Medicaid policy regarding qualified treatment trainees is expected to be published soon.
 It will clarify the effective date for coverage.
 Medicaid is currently working to secure the earliest possible effective date.